Why the Chinese Rule the Kenya’s

 In Kenya, there has been a consistent interest in the real estate industry, investors being both local and international.
 In the past decade, the real estate industry has greatly grown as shown by its increased contribution to the country’s GDP.
 Between the year 2007 and 2013, the country’s GDP doubled to US$1,347, the real estate industry playing a big role.
 However, in 2019, things took a turn as the performance of the real estate industry slumped.
 Most of the players in the industry agreed to 2019 being one of the most difficult years in present-day times.
+Why the Chinese Rule the Kenya’s

 Challenging the trend, the Chinese developers seem to project a buoyant image during this dire time in the industry.
 Although they also reported a slack uptake, they appear to be doing better than the local developers.
+Why the Chinese Rule the Kenya’s

 As reported by the 21st-century business herald, many Chinese businesses have been moving into the Kenya property market.
 The number of Chinese developers based in Kenya is so high that no one knows the exact figure, not even the Chinese embassy in Africa.
 It is estimated that the number could be up to 80 or even more and all of them have been making profits.what are they doing differently?
+Why the Chinese Rule the Kenya’s

 Chinese have top companies such as AVIC international, China Wu Yi Co.
 Ltd., and Twyford Ceramic having invested more than 50 billion projects in Kenya intending to expand their businesses and also leading in revolutionising the Kenyan real estate industry.
 More developers are expected to show interest in the Kenyan property market, after AVIC international is expected to make Kenya its headquarters, encouraging more developers to follow suit.
+Why the Chinese Rule the Kenya’s

 According to herald report, smaller Chinese companies were not involved in development or sales before they came to Africa.
 These companies are mainly construction companies which later consolidate with sales companies to make more profits.
 A Chinese construction leader was keen to note that one of the ways to make profits in the industry is by conducting both construction and sales in a property project by themselves.